modelica/ModelicaSpecification/RationaleMCP/0031/ReadMe.md

 * IP protection when combined with obfuscation.

 ### Relation to eFMI
-One of the key use cases driving the development of Flat Modelica is its use as basis for the _Equation Code_ of [eFMI](https://itea3.org/index.php/project/emphysis.html).
+One of the key use cases driving the development of Base Modelica is its use as basis for the _Equation Code_ of [eFMI](https://itea3.org/index.php/project/emphysis.html).
 The requirements for eFMI are much smaller in terms of language features compared to the needs for serving as intermediate representation in the Modelica standard.
-To accommodate both use cases, the Equation Code of eFMI will be defined as a restricted variant of Flat Modelica.
+To accommodate both use cases, the Equation Code of eFMI will be defined as a restricted variant of Base Modelica.

 ### Requirements
 From the use cases above, some implicit requirements follow:
 * Simple enough to be attractive for applications that essentially just want a simple description of variables and equations, meaning that many of the complicated high level constructs of Modelica are removed.
-* Expressive enough to allow the high level constructs of Modelica to be reduced to Flat Modelica without loss of semantics.
+* Expressive enough to allow the high level constructs of Modelica to be reduced to Base Modelica without loss of semantics.
-* When Flat Modelica serves as an intermediate representation of the translation of a higher level language (such as Modelica), errors detected in Flat Modelica code shall be traceable to the original code.
+* When Base Modelica serves as an intermediate representation of the translation of a higher level language (such as Modelica), errors detected in Base Modelica code shall be traceable to the original code.
-* Human readable and writeable, since not all use cases assume Flat Modelica being produced from a higher level language by a tool.
+* Human readable and writeable, since not all use cases assume Base Modelica being produced from a higher level language by a tool.

 ## Roadmap
 Due to the large size of this MCP, it has been necessary to break it down into smaller subtopics.
 Some of these may will be complicated enough to require their own discussion threads (in the form of pull requeststs to the MCP branch), while other may be resolved more easily during meetings and be implemented directly on the MCP branch.

-### Flat Modelica 0.1 (this MCP)
+### Base Modelica 0.1 (this MCP)
-These are subtopics that are considered necessary to resolve for a first version of Flat Modelica.
+These are subtopics that are considered necessary to resolve for a first version of Base Modelica.
 By keeping this list short, increase chances of ever getting to the release of a first version.
-- [x] Flat Modelica identifier naming scheme.
+- [x] Base Modelica identifier naming scheme.
 - [x] Principles for use of language constructs vs annotations.
 [Design](annotations.md), [PR with discussion](https://github.com/modelica/ModelicaSpecification/pull/2459)
 - [x] Get rid of the obviously irrelevant parts of the grammar.
 [Design](grammar.md), [PR with discussion](https://github.com/modelica/ModelicaSpecification/pull/2465)
 - [x] Get rid of `connect` equations.